dad98253/maxmindtest/README.md

 https://www.maxmind.com/en/geolite2/signup?lang=en <br>
 Follow their instructions for setting up your key.
 Download the csv files that you want from their web site.
 Finally, run the geoipupdate application to download their latest (binary) GeoLite database.
-Note, I have had difficulty getting this to work on older 32 bit ubuntu systems.
+Note: I have had difficulty getting this to work on older 32 bit ubuntu systems.
 You may need a more recent distro.
 It works fine on 64 bit ubuntu 20.04.

 sudo apt-get install libcsv-dev libmaxminddb-dev geoipupdate<br>